WHITE BOARD WORKSHOP

 If you’re going to regularly post content to LinkedIn, which is a good idea for sponsors, you should make sure you’re not clogging up the feed with things that don’t directly trace back your company.
 Save the fluff and the somewhat-relevant content for other platforms.
 Keep it straightforward, educational, and directly relevant on LinkedIn.

 Just like Facebook, Instagram has a very large base of users.
-It’s distinct from Facebook in that it’s more of a younger crowd and because of the image focus on Instagram, this platform tends to attract less formal posts and a more familiar atmosphere between connections.
+It’s distinct from Facebook in that it’s more of a younger crowd.
+It’s also distinct because of the image focus on Instagram, this platform tends to attract less formal posts and a more familiar atmosphere between connections.

 You can use this familiarity and informal posting style to your advantage, even if you’re dealing in a traditionally formal and serious industry like real estate investment.
 Showing some glimpses from behind-the-scenes of your team or sharing in personal moments can work to draw in investors to your platform.